shah-zeb-naveed/data-structures-and-algorithms/README.md

   - Visualize things in a practical manner as well in addition to in a data structure-oriented manner.
 E.g. if visualizing a unix file path, it makes sense to first visualize the problem by creating a tree similar to what we see in Windows file explorer.
   -

-  - Do check if any sort of computations can be performed along the way.
-(Deduplication)
-    - Remember the operator precendence.
-If  or / are included:
-      - Have cur_operand, prev_operand and value to take care of precendence

 # Graph Algorithms
   - **Spanning Tree:**